xaviermerino/ECE2551-SoftHardDesign/Homework-1/README.md

   * `catch.hpp`
   * `main.cpp`
   * `solver.h`
 2. Use your favorite IDE or editor to modify your files.
 At first, **the program won't compile**.
-Follow this guideline to get it to compile.
+Follow steps 3 - 7 to below to get it to compile.
 3. In `solver.h`, create an **array** of type `short` that holds 16 elements.
 This array will be named `mazeRows` and each entry will contain a row of the maze itself.
 Initialize it to zero.
 4. In `solver.h`, create an **array** of type `short` that holds 16 elements.
 This array will be named `pathRows` and as your program finds the solution it will modify it to reflect the path taken to solve the maze.
 Initialize it to zero.
 5. In `solver.h`, create an `enum` and name it `BitType` it should hold the following two values: